-This acceptable use policy applies to all users of College Information Technology (IT) resources.
-This includes the resources under the management or control of the Information Technology Department (IT).
-A "user" is defined as any individual who uses, logs into, or attempts to use or log into, a system; or who connects to, or attempts to connect to or traverse, a network, whether by hardware or software or both, whether on campus or from remote locations.
-The term "user" thus includes system sponsors and system managers, faculty, staff, students, and other customers.
-"Institutional technology resources" are those facilities, technologies, and information resources required to accomplish information processing, storage, and communication, whether individually controlled or shared, stand-alone or networked.
-Included in this definition are classroom technologies, electronic resources, and computing and electronic communication devices and services, such as, but not limited to, computers, printers, e-mail, fax transmissions, video, multi-media, instructional materials, Wi-Fi, and course management and administrative systems.
+This acceptable use policy applies to all users of Dallas Christian College Information Technology (IT), Audio Video and Voice resources.
+This includes the resources under the management and control of the Department of Technology (IT).
+A "user" is defined as any individual who uses, logs into, or attempts to use or log into, a system, Workstation/Computer; or who connects to, or attempts to connect to or traverse, a network, whether by hardware, software or both, whether on campus or from remote locations.
+The term "user" thus includes system sponsors and system managers, faculty, staff, students, and other quests.
+"Institutional technology resources" are those facilities, technologies, and information resources required to accomplish information processing, storage, and communication, whether individually controlled, shared, standalone or networked.
+Included in this definition are classroom technologies, electronic resources, computing, Voice technology (VoIP phone system) and electronic communication devices and services, such as, but not limited to, computers, printers, email, fax transmissions, video, multi-media, instructional materials, Wi-Fi, Voice VoIP phones/system, course management and administrative systems.
 Student owned personal equipment physically connected to the College network is also subject to this policy, along with the Residence Hall Network Acceptable Use Policy.